Numbers 25 – Israel Bows to Baal

 b.
 It shall be to him and his descendants after him a covenant of an everlasting priesthood: God blessed Phinehas with the promise that he would be the descendant of Aaron through which the priesthood passed.

 i.
 This was fitting, because it was the zeal of Phinehas that made atonement for the children of Israel, just as a priest should be the one ministering atonement.

 3. (14-18) God commands Israel to harass and attack the Midianites.

-a.
-Harass the Midianites, and attack them; for they harassed you with their schemes by which they seduced you in the matter of Peor: They were to show no tolerance towards that which brought the sin in their midst and turned their hearts away from God.
-They were to battle against the Midianites every opportunity they had.
+b.
+Harass the Midianites, and attack them; for they harassed you with their schemes by which they seduced you in the matter of Peor: God commanded Israel to show no tolerance towards the Midianites, who played a role in seducing Israel to these sins of immorality and idolatry.
+Israel was commanded to battle against the Midianites every opportunity they had.

 i.
 Harass the Midianites, and attack them: Numbers 31:1-20 records that “Twelve thousand Israelites attacked the Midianites, destroyed all their cities, slew their five kings, every male, and every grown up woman, and took all their spoils.”
 (Clarke)

 ii.
 “With the plague of Baal Peor the punishment of the first generation was complete, and the process of preparing the second generation to enter the Promised Land was at hand.”
 (Cole)